contao/docs-archive/en/cookbook/custom-module/part3.md

 In the previous part of the tutorial we have created the Data Container Array for our module.
 Now when we got our backend section ready, we can create a frontend module that will display our collection on the website.
 We already have got C, U and D  out of CRUD – now it’s time to develop the Read section.

-Before we start, I want to remind you that the frontend section of module usually consists of php files in the module’s root directory and .tpl files in the /templates directory.
+Before we start, I want to remind you that the frontend section of module usually consists of php files in the module’s root directory and template-files in the /templates directory.

 The TYPOlight isn’t bulid upon a typical MVC framework, as the controller and model are mixed together.
 So we can say the php files in the /cd_collection are sort of hybrid.
 They are used to retreive data from the database, parse it and pass to the templates, which are stored in the /templates directory.